awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 To learn more about Amazon SQS policy syntax and descriptions, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.

-For a table of all Amazon Simple Queue Service actions and the resources that they apply to, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.
+For a table of all Amazon Simple Queue Service actions and the resources that they apply to, see [Amazon SQS API permissions: Actions and resource reference](sqs-api-permissions-reference.md)\.

-## Specifying Conditions in a Policy<a name="sqs-specifying-conditions-in-policy"></a>
+## Specifying conditions in a policy<a name="sqs-specifying-conditions-in-policy"></a>

 When you grant permissions, you can use the Amazon SQS Access Policy Language to specify the conditions for when a policy should take effect\.
 For example, you might want a policy to be applied only after a specific date\.
 For more information about specifying conditions in a policy language, see [Condition](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Condition) in the *IAM User Guide*\.